 Interpreting a positive test is difficult because the performance of most serology tests is unknown.
 A false positive result may occur due to the test detecting other similar viruses.
 Additionally, a positive test result does not mean that you are immune to future infections with COVID-19.
 Negative results can also occur if individuals are tested before the immune system has had enough time to mount a response to the infection.

 In order not to overwhelm the care needed for critically ill patients, you should first call your health care provider if you suspect you might have COVID-19 and are exhibiting symptoms.
 Your health care provider will give you instructions on how to get tested and receive care, if needed, without exposing other people to your illness.
-Use this online screening tool to help determine if you need COVID-19 testing.

 The out-of-pocket cost for a patient without health insurance for their COVID-19 test is $150.
 There is also a collection test charge of $33.
 If further care is needed, additional costs would apply.